This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 While fighting among hamsters is normal, you should consider separating the animals into different cages if you notice signs of physical harm like bites.

 You might have lately noticed a clicking sound much like a clock or sparkle bomb around your hamster cage.
 This comes from your hamster’s bruxing.

-Bruxing is a rather strange habit which involves the constant rubbing of your pet’s upper and lower front teeth to generate a clicking sound.
-This is nothing to worry you because the sound indicates that your hamster is pleased or content.
+Bruxing is a rather strange habit that involves the constant rubbing of your pet’s upper and lower front teeth to generate a clicking sound.
+This is nothing to worry about because the sound indicates that your hamster is pleased or content.

 Why do Hamsters Make a Hissing or Screaming Noise?

 When your hamster hisses, it is usually uncomfortable with some of its living conditions.
 In most instances, hissing follows a hamster’s introduction into a new cage or the presence of another pet.

 A hamster might also hiss when it finds its living environment cramped or is frightened by the presence of a toy in its cage.
 They will often climb the wire cage and try to escape.